Anambra govt accuses developer of forgery - Vanguard News

 Awka—THE land tussle between the Anambra State government and a private property developer, Hillside Estate Ltd., has taken another dimension with the company accused of forgery and impersonation of top government functionaries.

-The land situated at Nkwelle Ezunaka Government Reserved Area in Oyi Local Government Area on the outskirt of the commercial city of Onitsha, was planned by government for the building of 500 luxury housing units.
+The land situated at Nkwelle Ezunaka Government Reserved Area in Oyi Local Government Area on the outskirt of the commercial city of Onitsha was planned by the government for the building of 500 luxury housing units.

 The state government alleged, yesterday, that its attention had been drawn to a forged statement on social media, purported to be by officials of Anambra State government on the ownership of the land.